Requirements for Master's Degrees

 Northern Arizona University expects students to have adequate undergraduate preparation for their intended major.
 Generally, the student must have at least the equivalent of an undergraduate minor (18 units), and the student's advisor or academic unit may require that the student take, as a prerequisite for graduate study, any undergraduate course normally required of undergraduate majors in the field.

-To earn a master's degree at Northern Arizona University under the non-thesis option, students must complete at least 24 units of formal coursework—that is, courses other than such individualized studies as independent studies, directed readings, and research.
+To earn a master's degree at Northern Arizona University under the non-thesis option, students must complete at least 24 units of formal, letter-graded coursework—that is, courses other than such individualized studies as independent studies, directed readings, and research.

 The student's program may allow the student to take a maximum of two 400-level courses (6 credit units) at Northern Arizona University as part of the student's master's program with prior approval by the student's program committee.
 Students must file the "Override Authorization—Audit/Class Links/Out of Career form" (available on the Registrar's Office website), to get credit for a 400-level course in their master's degree.